thoughtbot/guides/security/README.md

 The following guidelines apply to how you as an individual secure access to your systems (laptop, accounts, etc.) and communication (email, etc.).

+## Protecting Personal or Identifying Information

+Some individuals, due to their backgrounds or circumstances, might be at a higher risk of harmful consequences from privacy violations.

+Data privacy and security should be made a priority when developing software in an effort to protect personal or identifying information.

 ### Using Passwords

 - Use a unique password for every account you create.